gabeklein/expressive-mvc/README.md

 ```
 <a href="https://codesandbox.io/s/example-simple-wf52i">View in CodeSandbox</a>

 > First, make a class with properties we wish track.
-Values given will be the initial state.
+Values given serve as initial/default state.
 >
-> Pass the class to `use()` which will create a new instance, bound to the component.
+> Pass the class to `use()` which will create a new instance, hooked into your component.
 >
-> Now, as values on the model change, our `use` hook will trigger new renders in order to remain synced!
+> Now, as values on the model change, our `use` hook will trigger new renders, enough to remain synced!

 <br/>